hughfuve/coinigyUserHotkeys/README.md

 CUSTOM USER HOTKEYS FOR COINIGY

-This example ..turns CTRL 1,2,3,4,6,7 into quick sets for the sell prices..
+This example ..turns CTRL+SHIFT+ 1,2,3,4,6,7 into quick sets for the sell prices..

-CTRL + 1 resets to base prices
+CTRL + SHIFT + 1 resets to base prices

-CTRL+  2 sets to half the available stock , then doubles the sell price .. successive hits doubles the sell price again and again.
+CTRL +  SHIFT + 2 sets to half the available stock , then doubles the sell price .. successive hits doubles the sell price again and again.

-CTRL+  3 sets to half the available stock , then triples the sell price .. successive hits triple the sell price again and again.
+CTRL + SHIFT +  3 sets to half the available stock , then triples the sell price .. successive hits triple the sell price again and again.

-CTRL+  4 sets to half the available stock , then quads the sell price .. successive hits quad the sell price again and again.
+CTRL + SHIFT +  4 sets to half the available stock , then quads the sell price .. successive hits quad the sell price again and again.

-CTRL+  5 sets to half the available stock , then quins the sell price .. successive hits quad the sell price again and again.
+CTRL +  SHIFT + 5 sets to half the available stock , then quins the sell price .. successive hits quad the sell price again and again.

-CTRL+  6 does a fib/golden ratio level sell, and sets to available stock/1.66 and then sets the sell price to price *1.66, successive hits raise the price by golden ratio *1.66
+CTRL +  SHIFT +  6 does a fib/golden ratio level sell, and sets to available stock/1.66 and then sets the sell price to price *1.66, successive hits raise the price by golden ratio *1.66

-CTRL+  7 sets to available stock/2 then sets the sell price to price *1.75, why this value?
+CTRL +  SHIFT +  7 sets to available stock/2 then sets the sell price to price *1.75, why this value?
 I dont know just testing...

-CTRL+  e sets to r[E}set available stock then sets the sell price to price * available stock (allows hotkeys to set to sell all)
+CTRL +  SHIFT +  e sets to r[E]set available stock then sets the sell price to price * available stock (allows hotkeys to set to sell all) - "E for Everything"

 ESC: Can close the feedback dialogs, and allow you to enter another value. (works better on poloniex direct)